zhullyb/monyhar/monyhar/docs/clang_sheriffing.md

 $ clang++ -c -flto=thin foo.cpp -o foo.o
 ```

-In a Chromium build, these files reside under `obj/`, and you can generate them using ninja.
+In a Monyhar build, these files reside under `obj/`, and you can generate them using ninja.
 For example:

 ```sh